cynici/sonarqube-in-docker/README.md

-# Run Sonarqube as Docker containers
+# Run Sonarqube with Docker

 This repo spins up the community edition of this static code analysis tool quickly and painlessly.
 It can process different